Kenneth Hanne

 Company Morning Reports (see below) were produced every morning in Army units relating to personnel matters.
 The following events for PVT Hanne were reported:

-PVT Hanne fought in the following battles and campaigns: Normandy, Holland, Ardennes, Rhineland, and Central Europe campaigns.
+Private Hanne fought in the following battles and campaigns: Normandy, Holland, Ardennes, and Central Europe campaigns.
+Following the Normandy campaign he was promoted to Private First Class and now assigned as MOS 844 (Gun Crewman Light Artillery).

-PFC Hanne and the A-Battery soldiers returned to the USA in late December 1945.
+PFC Hanne and the A-Battery soldiers returned to the USA on December 30, 1945.
 They entered New York Harbor after nearly three weeks crossing the Atlantic.
-He was discharged from the service on January 3, 1945 and returned to civilian life.
+He was discharged from the service at Camp Grant, Illinois, on January 3, 1945 and returned to civilian life.

-PFC Hanne was awarded 4 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, the Belgian Fourragere, Presidential Unit Citation Badge with Oak Leaf Cluster, Victory Ribbon, and the European-African-Middle Eastern Theatre Ribbon.
+PFC Kenneth Hanne was awarded 4 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, Belgian Fourragere, Presidential Unit Citation Badge with Oak Leaf Cluster, Glider Badge, World War II Victory Medal, and the European-African-Middle Eastern Theatre Ribbon.

 During the post-war years Kenneth Hanne was a salesman for various home improvement companies and retired in 1991.